-At Red Lane the pupils' attainment in reading is slightly lower than National at the Expected standard and higher than National at the Greater Depth standard.
+At Red Lane the pupils' attainment in reading is above National at the Expected standard and higher than National at the Greater Depth standard.
 In writing they are slightly below National at the Expected and higher at the Greater Depth standard.
-In SPAG the pupils' attainment is higher than National at the Expected standard and Greater Depth.
-In maths the pupils' attainment is higher than National at both the Expected and Greater Depth standard.
+In SPAG the pupils' attainment is lower than National at the Expected standard and higher than national at the Greater Depth standard.
+In maths the pupils' attainment is in line with National at the Expected standard and higher than national at the Greater Depth standard.

 The pupils have made very good progress throughout Key Stage 2 in reading, writing and maths.
-They are in the top 20% of schools Nationally for progress in reading and writing and in the top 5% of schools for progress in maths.
+They are in the top 25% of schools Nationally for progress in reading, writing and maths.